Mirrors, mirrors, mirrors. They're about as old as humanity itself. Different types of mirrors bring unique characteristics to your home.

 Hanging a rectangular mirror horizontally also works for practical purposes.
 Many people at once can check their hair and makeup before heading out the door.

 Bigger can mean better.
+As you can see, there are many types of mirrors you can choose from to add to your house.
 Buying an oversized rectangular mirror transforms an old classic into a bold statement piece.
 Our Demetria Oversized Wall Mirror will certainly turn heads, with its large size and beautiful frame.

 Sure, rectangular mirrors can be boring, but with the right design sensibility, you can transform them into works of art.